lens-protocol/core/README.md

 We also support writing tests in Solidity via [Foundry](https://github.com/foundry-rs/foundry).

+1. For now, this requires NPM packages to be installed locally.
+Therefore you must have NodeJS 16 installed and run: `npm install`.
-1. Install Foundry as per the installation instructions here: https://getfoundry.sh/
+2. Install Foundry as per the installation instructions here: https://getfoundry.sh/
-2. You can now run tests simply by running `forge test`
+3. You can now run tests with: `forge test`.

 **Local deployment steps are a work-in-progress with Foundry.**